It’s not the 1500s anymore.

-- If you must supply TIF files they must be Bitmap minimum 300 dpi (600 dpi preferred).
+- If you must supply TIF files they must be Bitmap minimum 300 dpi (600 dpi or even higher is preferred).

 - JPGs are for amateurs.
 Save them for your FB profile.
 We don’t want them.